Cave Story/Wii versions

 This is a sub-page of Cave Story.

-The US Wii version was released on March 22, 2010.
+The North American Wii version was released on March 22, 2010.
 The changes made from the PC version were rather rushed.
-The graphics were upscaled and just fine tuned here and there, the music was re-mastered, but not thoroughly quality-checked, and the extra game modes are available from the start.
+The graphics were upscaled and just fine tuned here and there, the music was re-mastered (but not thoroughly quality-checked!), and the extra game modes are available from the start.

-Then came the PAL version, released on December 10, 2010.
+Then came the European version, released on December 10, 2010.
 It changed quite a bit, being that the biggest changes are graphics that were refined even further, improved music quality and unlockable modes.
+The North American version was later updated to include the changes of the European version.

 - Every time the item screen or teleporter destiny screen is opened, the background goes black.
-This has been fixed in the PAL release.
+This has been fixed in the European release.

 Message box portraits.

 The character portraits suffered a lot of changes.
-Everyone got some small details, but some changed a bit more than that from the US to the PAL version.
+Everyone got some small details, but some changed a bit more than that from the North American to the European version.
 Some of the black pixels weren't assigned correctly and are actually transparent.

 - Sue got more divided eyelashes.